 We have created a section of Frequently Asked Questions to assist you in your journey of becoming an egg donor.

 Donated eggs will be used to treat infertility patients who require donor eggs to conceive a child.
-The donated eggs collected by Egg Donors Australia will only be used by patients attending City Fertility Centre.
+The donated eggs collected by Egg Donors Australia will only be used by patients attending City Fertility Centre and Rainbow Fertility.

 Fertility treatments using an egg donor are available to single women, same sex couples as well as heterosexual couples.
 Fertility units are required by law not to discriminate on the grounds of marital or sexual preference.